FarzamTP/Django-OCR-using-pytesseract/README.md

 ## Note
 Since there is a file size limit in the `js` codes, you can modigy it later in the `index.html` file.
 `Private Key` is a key to make sure only authenticated users can upload receipts.

+## Disclaimer
+This project is an MVP, and it definitly `NOT READY` to deployment!
+I take absolutely no responsibility!